 "I don’t like to get into the habit of commenting on a rebuttal to something I wrote, but in the case of Joseph McBride’s “Dale Myers and his ‘so-called evidence’” posted on Jim DiEugenio’s website (ironically and absurdly called, Citizens For Truth About the Kennedy Assassination), I’m going to make an exception."
 (Dale K. Meyers)

-The insults begin without any sufficient citations of sourcing to dispute the claims offending Myers.
-Myers' claiming another website is "absurd" without presenting at least tacit evidence for his claim does not support his statements.
+Some debating the Kennedy case engage in unproductive emotional displays and reasonable criticism often transforms into diatribes of partial fact distorted by personal attacks.
+Emmy award winning animator and author Dale K. Myers is no exception, his use of hyperbolic jargon and dismissing those who disagree with his chosen conclusions begins with the term "conspirati".
+The insults begin without any sufficient citations of sourcing to dispute the claims offending Myers and he claims another website is "absurd" without presenting at least tacit evidence for his charge.
 He asserts having "hammered the ridiculous and unsupported claims about the Tippit shooting made in his recent book, Into the Nightmare."
-After briefly quoting the offending text, Myers begins his next insult-laden attack.
+After briefly quoting the offending text, Myers begins his next insult-laden attack without substantial evidence.

-I would not judge either Myers' or McBride based upon speculation, especially personal speculation that none can substantiate from a single article.
-However, flawed ideas should face exposure and criticism if they are unverified.
-Many conspiracy advocates, despite Myers' declarations are not "propagandists", nor do they possess a distorted worldview.
-Some advocates of conspiracy, similar to some critics, are well informed and have reasonable ideas.
-Myers' dismissal of critics with his flawed contentions ironically resembles his assertions regarding McBride's view of his computer work.
+I would not judge either Myers or McBride based upon speculation, especially personal speculation that none can substantiate from a single article.
+However, flawed ideas should face exposure and criticism if they are unverified and many conspiracy advocates, despite Myers' declarations are not "propagandists", nor do they possess a distorted worldview.
+Some advocates of conspiracy, similar to some critics, are well informed and have reasonable ideas but Myers' dismissal of his critics with flawed contentions ironically resembles the assertions regarding McBride's view of computer analysis offered by Myers.

 While Myers does review many aspects of the Tippit shooting correctly he seemingly is unwilling or disinterested in presenting the bare facts.
 Instead of merely offering a few of the pieces of evidence to support his claims, he engages in diatribes against the mental capacity of his detractors.
-Myers has some viable ideas and used evidence to support them.
-Yet he disregards the contending primary evidence, and those who might disagree.
-All the evidence should enjoy consideration.
-Neither critics nor advocates possess enlightenment beyond the unbiased evidence.
+Myers has some viable ideas and used proof to support them, yet he disregards the contending primary evidence and those who might disagree.
+All the facts should enjoy consideration and neither critics nor advocates possess enlightenment beyond unbiased inspection.
 Where insults ring hollow, reasonable discourse can succeed.

 i.
 Report of the Presidents Commission, Chapter 4, The Assassin, The killing of patrolman J.D Tippit, p.
 157